Police of Finland: Ordinary armament

+Weaponry

 Vehicles

 The most common patrol vehicle of police in Finland is Volkswagen Transporter, usually with 2.5 L diesel engines.
 In 2002 about one third of Finnish police cars were Transporters.
 Transporters are also used by border guards, customs, and sotilaspoliisi (military police).

-Due to the bilingualism of the country, the right side of the vehicles is marked in Finnish language (POLIISI), the left side is marked in Swedish language (POLIS).
+Due to the bilingualism of the country, the right side of the vehicles is marked in Finnish (POLIISI), the left side is marked in Swedish (POLIS).
 The siren used for the Finnish police cars are also used for the police of Sweden.